When the Ground Says No: How Solar Farms Get Built on Tough Terrain

 What the Numbers Look Like

 DCE Solar's ground screw foundations are engineered and tested to specific performance thresholds.
-The table below highlights the key specs of DCE's Ground Screw foundation option.
+The table below translates the key specs into plain language.

 Height adjustability | About 6 to 12 inches of built-in adjustment to handle uneven terrain |

-These figures are based on testing for DCE's ground screw solution in medium-dense soil at a safety factor of 2.
+These figures are based on testing in medium-dense soil at a safety factor of 2, meaning the screw is rated to hold half of what it actually failed at in testing.
 On-site testing at each project location is recommended to confirm the numbers hold for that specific soil profile.

 The Bottom Line for Solar Projects

 DCE Solar's ground screw foundation is compatible with any DCE ground mount racking system.
-DCE Services can arrange on-site geotechnical exploration and pull testing, or support teams that prefer to self-contract.
+DCE Services can arrange on-site geotechnical exploration and pull testing, or support teams that prefer to self-contract that work.
 Either way, the foundation gets engineered to the site, not estimated around it.

 Sources